zhangdadacode/Lite-AMNet/README.md

 > **Notice:** This repository contains the official implementation of the manuscript **"Efficient 3D Hand Mesh Reconstruction: Lightweight Anchor-Guided Multi-Scale Interaction"**, which has been submitted to **The Visual Computer**.
 >

-## 📝 Abstract

-In the realm of Virtual Reality (VR) and Augmented Reality (AR), accurate 3D hand modelling is pivotal.
-This paper introduces Lite-AMNet, a lightweight framework for 3D hand mesh reconstruction from a single RGB image.
-Addressing the challenge of balancing reconstruction accuracy and computational efficiency, Lite-AMNet employs an anchor-assisted attention sampling mechanism and a Shuffle Attention Combination Network (SACN) to enhance feature representation.
-Additionally, a Shared Compressed Attention Fusion (SCAF) module and a Multi-Scale Depthwise Separable Convolution (MS-DSConv) module are introduced to improve multi-scale feature interaction and geometric representation.
-Experiments on the FreiHAND dataset demonstrate superior performance, achieving a PA-MPJPE of 6.5 mm and a PA-MPVPE of 6.6 mm with only 9.47 million parameters, while maintaining a real-time inference speed of 73 FPS.
-These results underscore Lite-AMNet's potential for real-time applications in resource-constrained environments.

 ## 🛠️ Installation

 ```bash